watson-developer-cloud/speech-javascript-sdk/README.md

 ### v0.15
 * Removed `SpeechToText.recognizeElement()` due to quality issues
 * Added `options.element` to TextToSpeech.synthesize() to support playing through exiting elements
+* Fixed a couple of bugs in the TimingStream

 ### v0.14
 * Moved getUserMedia shim to a [standalone library](https://www.npmjs.com/package/get-user-media-promise)